 Python

-The agent decided to write a file → Polos suspended execution and asked for your approval
+polos run started an interactive session - the agent decided to write a file, and Polos suspended execution for your approval

-The agent ran the code in a sandboxed environment with path restrictions
+The agent ran code in a sandboxed environment with built-in tools

 Every step was durably checkpointed - if the process crashed mid-execution, it would resume from the last completed step without re-running the LLM calls you already paid for